PaddlePaddle/Serving/README.md

 pip install paddle-serving-server-gpu # GPU
 ```

-You may need to use a domestic mirror source (in China, you can use the Tsinghua mirror source) to speed up the download.
+You may need to use a domestic mirror source (in China, you can use the Tsinghua mirror source, add "-i https://pypi.tuna.tsinghua.edu.cn/simple" to pip command) to speed up the download.

 <h2 align="center">Quick Start Example</h2>